zachafif/measuretreeheight/README.md

 density      : 5.05 pulses/m

 ```
-Here we got that the CRS are in WGS 84 / UTM zone 10N  with a point density of 9.67 points/m² which is quite good.
-Additionaly we have a 4 return in this data.
+Here it is stated that the CRS is in WGS 84 / UTM zone 10N  with a point density of 9.67 points/m² which is quite good.

-Then we do more advanced checking to see if the data is valid,
+Then more advanced checking were done to see if the data is valid,

 ```
 > las_check(las)